 Goofy Paddle details

-Goofy Paddle 100 Yard Dash is a new event at the Fall Paddlefest!
+Pioneer Day Goofy Paddle 100 Yard Dash is a new event with Dig Paddlepsorts!

 We hold two races based on age groups depending on number of participants

 Participants must check in for boat inspection prior to the race.
-The check in location will be at the Paddelfest racing launch site.
+The check in location will be at the Dig Rental Shop at Quail Creek State Park.

 Bring your own cheering section and support or win the crowd over in your favor.